cloudmesh-community/fa19-516-158/project/report.md

 So it would be a good idea if we could somehow turn such a platform more powerful by deploying latest technologies such as Hadoop and Spark on it.
 Multi cluster Raspberry Pi, where one node can act as the master node and other nodes act as slaves and the master might be able to control the slaves.

+## Architecture

+* A master node maintains knowledge about the distributed file system and schedules resources allocation.
+It will host two daemons:

+1. The NameNode manages the distributed file system and knows where stored data blocks inside the cluster are.
+2. The ResourceManager manages the YARN jobs and takes care of scheduling and executing processes on worker nodes.

+* Worker nodes store the actual data and provide processing power to run the jobs and will host two daemons:

+1. The DataNode manages the physical data stored on the node; it’s named, NameNode.
+2. The NodeManager manages execution of tasks on the node.

 ## Technologies used

 * cm-burn